mikebway/ktor-portfolio/README.md

 import org.jetbrains.ktor.routing.get
 ```

-To compile with a Maven POM (assuming you already have a POM that works for compiling Kotlin) you will
+To compile with a Maven POM (assuming you already have a POM that works for Kotlin that you can extend)
-need to add this repository definition:
+you will need to add this repository definition:

 ```
 <repositories>